ForgeRock/Save-UA-To-Profile-Node/README.md

 <b>Save User Agent to Profile Authentication Node</b>
 <br/>
-A simple authentication node that stores a SHA256 hash of the requesting user-agent address to the users profile.
+A simple authentication node that stores a SHA256 hash of the requesting user-agent to the users profile.
 <br/>
 <br/>
 <b>Installation</b>